Scenic hike around Butler Reservoir that includes a waterfall, dam, and ruins.

 This hike packs a lot of interest in under 6 miles: a large portion of this hike has a water view, plus some waterfalls, water tank ruins from the early 1900’s, a dam, and a couple of viewpoints.

-A longer route can’t really be done in this park unless YELLOW opens up.
+A longer route can’t really be done in this park.
+The old YELLOW isn’t marked anymore.
 That trail has been closed for years due to busy beavers flooding the trail which then became too overgrown to hike.

 Some traffic and yard work noise.
 Bonus: This is a no-hunting park.